mkchenxi/Causal-Inference/Final-assignment/Fianl_assignment_solutions_rubrics.md

 ## Question 1.4

-A diff-in-diff strategy can make use two variations:
+* A diff-in-diff strategy can make use two variations:

-1. The change of prices in minable cryptocurrencies over time.
+    1.  **The change of prices in minable cryptocurrencies over time**.
 For example, we can identify some change points in the prices of cryptocurrencies and use the before time as “before treatment” and the after time as “after treatment.”
-2. For the other variation of the treated vs. non-treated, we can make use of the fact only GPU prices are responsive to the prices cryptocurrencies as the GPUs are the main parts that are used by miners.
+    2.  **For the other variation of the treated vs. non-treated, we can make use of the fact only GPU prices are responsive to the prices of cryptocurrencies** as the GPUs are the main parts that are used by miners.
 So, we use GPUs as “treated”, and CPUs or RAMs as “untreated”.
-3. The model is a linear panel data regression with individual- and time-fixed effects.
+* The model is a **linear panel data regression with individual- and time-fixed effects**.
-4. The main assumptions is the parallel trend assumption that the prices of GPUs, CPUs and RAMs would exhibit the same differences in trends, had the prices of cryptocurrencies remained the same.
+* The main assumptions is **the parallel trend assumption that the prices of GPUs, CPUs and RAMs would exhibit the same differences in trends**, had the prices of cryptocurrencies remained the same.

-One way to assess the assumption is the knowledge that prices of the non-minable cryto-currencies should NOT influence the prices of the GPUs.
+* One way to assess the assumption is the knowledge that prices of the non-minable cryto-currencies should NOT influence the prices of the GPUs.
 This is called a “pseudo-treatment.”
 If we run the analysis again with the non-minable cryto-currencies, we should not find any treatment